ahough-godaddy/udacity-fullstackdev/linux-server-config/README.md

 2. Start a psql session
 3. Create a new database user named catalog `create user catalog with password 'thispassword';`
 4. Create the database `create database catalog;`
-5. Grant privileges to the catalog user `grant all privileges on database catalog to catalog;`
+5. Grant privileges to the catalog user `grant all privileges on database catalog to catalog;` I tried adding specific privleges here and received an error.
 6. Update the database scripts to use postgresql instead of sqlite
 7. If necessary disallow remote connection in the file /etc/postgresql/9.5/main/pg_hba.conf